geoserver/geoserver/doc/en/developer/source/policies/community-modules.rst

 #. **Call for a maintainer**

    Before demoting the module first try to find a new maintainer for it.
-Both send an email to the developer list and create a post on the Discourse user group advertising the module is in danger of getting pushed back to community status.
-Wait a few days to see if anyone steps up to take on maintainership.
+Both notify GeoServer Devel mailing list and GeoServer User forum that module is in danger of reverting to community status.
+Wait a few days to see if anyone steps up to take on maintainership or provide funding.

 #. **Move the module and update the build**